 Utilities are increasingly recognizing the important role that an extended broadband priority service, like FirstNet, can play in not just ensuring critical communication in times of disaster, but also in helping them deliver services more efficiently and effectively to their customers.

 Sierra Wireless can help incorporate FirstNet, Low Power Wide Area (LPWA), 5G, and other cellular communications technologies into your operations.
-View our webinar, Increase Capacity with Extended Broadband Priority Service for Utilities and Start with Sierra to learn more on how to take the first steps toward using new digital communications to reimagine your utility’s future in a more connected world.
+Start with Sierra to learn more on how to take the first steps toward using new digital communications to reimagine your utility’s future in a more connected world.

 Get innovation delivered to your inbox.
 Sign up for our blog and stay on top of the very latest from Sierra Wireless.